kvassAI/slate/source/includes/_auth.md

 After this flow, you should use the JWT provided for all other API calls.

-OAuth2 is a standard of authorization so if you need more information on how to use/implement it, you can find various resources online, but here are a few good starting points:
+OAuth2 is a standard for authorization, so if you need more information on how to use/implement it, you can find various resources online, but here are a few good starting points:

 * [OAuth2 Spec - RFC6749](https://tools.ietf.org/html/rfc6749)
 * [OAuth Bible](http://oauthbible.com/)